SameerAhamed25/Telegram_AI_Bot/README.md

 1. **Start the Bot**: Start a conversation with the bot by searching for it on Telegram and sending a message.
 2. **Send Messages**: Send text messages, voice messages to the bot to initiate conversations or ask questions.
 3. **Receive Responses**: The bot will respond to your messages with relevant information or responses.

+This bot is created on the basis of -> https://github.com/renuka010/Mistral-Telegram-Bot.git, basicaly this an updated and more effective version.